longevityframework/longevity/manual/entities/value-objects.md

 relational database, we would be inclined to give an entity a primary key, and not do so with a value object.
-But with a document database, entities and value objects both attain their identity from their position within an aggregate, or document.
+But with a document database, entities and value objects both attain their identity from their position within the aggregate, or document.

 Consequently, longevity does not distinguish between entities and value objects.
 But we happily support the terminology by providing